The ultimate list of best places to visit in Hampi and best time to visit Hampi. Check out this 2-day itinerary to plan your trip to Hampi, India.

 However, that is not quite true.

 Equally precious are Hampi’s royal monuments – palaces, public quarters, pavilions, and stables.
-I propose you reserve minimum half-a-day to check out Hampi’s royal ensemble.
+I propose you reserve a minimum of half a day to check out Hampi’s royal ensemble.

 The Royal Enclosure